-Despite the easing of restrictions, it is likely that many children won’t be going away this summer.
-Many children sadly are not afforded the opportunity to travel within the country they live in let alone to other continents.
-As we know there is much cultural capital to be gained through story and also through non-fiction titles.
-Not being able to go on holiday shouldn’t restrict children’s experience of other countries though so dig out your countries books and let children go on a virtual holiday or day trip through story and nonfiction.
+Despite the easing of restrictions over the Summer months many children will not have travelled beyond their immediate locality for some time now.
+Many children sadly are not afforded the opportunity to travel within the country they live in let alone to other continents under normal circumstances.
+As we know there is much cultural capital to be gained through story and nonfiction.
+Not being able to go on holiday shouldn’t restrict children’s experience of other countries though, so dig out your countries books and let children go on a virtual holiday or day trip through story and nonfiction.

 Salvatore Rubbino’s beautiful picture books could see them taking a walk through London, Paris or New York.
 Steve Anthony’s The Queens Hat is perfect for a day trip to London for EYFS or KS1.